h8liu-archives/luna/readme.md

 bug fixes, feature requests and project deadlines, and the developers who understand the code well often has no fundamental interests on code refactoring at this stage.
 Therefore, again, I decide to reinvent the wheel and build something small from scratch.

+Some might say I build it for fun.
+Though I often enjoy coding, I would really prefer not doing it this time if I can read the code like reading a well-written book.
+I tried reading the source code of a lot of open source projects, but I feel that I just can't understand them thoroughly; often I even don't know how it is structrued at a high level and where to start reading.

-In particular, I decide to build something over bare metal, so that it does not depend on any software layer that I cannot possibly understand (i.e. Linux).
+In particular for this project, I decide to build something over bare metal, so that it does not depend on any software layer that I cannot possibly understand (i.e. operating systems like Linux).
 Sadly, to make it (sort of) more real, it still needs to be running on some existing hardware like Raspberry Pi.
-I used to consider writing for a much simpler instruction set that I invented myself (called [E8](http://e8vm.net) ), but I think a real working system might be eventually more attractive than a slow, simulated toy VM.
+I used to consider writing the project for a much simpler instruction set that I designed myself (called [E8](http://e8vm.net)), but I think a real working system might be eventually more attractive than a slow, simulated toy VM.
+The good part is, I will always have reference working systems that I can look into and handy tools to play around with when I am stuck on a problem.

 ## Roadmap